West Side Story Reimagined performed by the multi-Grammy-nominated Bobby Sanabria Multiverse Big Band

 The National Museum of Mathematics is grateful to Deborah and Dexter Senft for their support of this exciting program.

 Before attending this live performance on December 8, learn more about the mathematics of Bernstein at a talk with his daughter, Jamie Bernstein and composer Bobby Sanabria.
-You can purchase a joint ticket for both events for the discounted price of $55.
+You may also purchase a joint ticket for both events for a discounted price.
 Limited seating available.
 First come, first served.

 "There’s every reason to hope that Steven Spielberg’s remake of West Side Story will improve upon the 1961 film, but I doubt if we’ll ever hear a more thrilling interpretation of that immortal score than that of the Bobby Sanabria Multiverse Big Band." - Will Friedwald, The Wall Street Journal